anurag3753/dsa/6 - Main Notes/clean code names++.md

 			Funtions/Classes:
 				Opposite rule to the Variables
 	8. Any fool could write code that computer can understand.
 But a good programmer writes code that a human can understand.

+- Describe the Problem: `include_second`,`include_third`.
+	- Variable name should not try to describe the logic

+# References